 With a husband who is retired from the United States Navy, Cindy Lasky knows all about the range of benefits available to retired military personnel.
 The longer the service, the better the benefits.
-For the divorcing spouses of veterans, you could be entitle to a portion of their military pension and retirement benefits under Florida’s equitable property division principles.
+For the divorcing spouses of veterans, you could be entitled to a portion of their military pension and retirement benefits under Florida’s equitable property division principles.
 The longer the marriage, the stronger the rights.

 Contact our military divorce lawyer at (904) 297-2009.